 b. to advise the Risk Committee as appropriate of any concerns regarding the effectiveness of the current control framework.

-c. to review the annual financial statements and semi-annual regulatory returns, and any formal announcements relating to Scottish Friendly’s financial performance, before submission to the Board, focusing particularly on:
+c. to review the annual financial statements and annual regulatory returns, and any formal announcements relating to Scottish Friendly’s financial performance, before submission to the Board, focusing particularly on:

 i. any changes in accounting policies and practice